-If you’re just starting a business — and there are no other owners or partners — a sole proprietorship could be your best bet initially.
+If you’re just starting a business — and there are no other owners or partners — a sole proprietorship could be your best bet.

 How does a sole proprietorship work?

-Anyone who is building out their side gig or running a business on their own can be considered a sole proprietor, even without filing any paperwork.
+Anyone who is building out their side gig or running a business on their own can be considered a sole proprietor.
 You may not even think of yourself as a business owner if you offer tutoring on the side — but when you’re making money, the government will likely consider it a business activity, whatever it is.